AdamPoloha/Pixel-4-Drone/README.md

 "Gravity Sensor" is stable enough that is may be completely usable, "Linear Acceleration Sensor" is chaotic despite this.
 "Orientation Sensor" has weird behaviour where pitch can have a max of 180 degrees, and roll 90.
 Roll 90 turns into 180 on the pitch.
 Read about it straight from the perpetrators: https://source.android.com/docs/core/interaction/sensors/sensor-types#orientation_deprecated

-I will use "Orientation Sensor", "LSM6DSR Accelerometer", and "Gravity Sensor".
+I will use "Game Rotation Vector Sensor","Geomagnetic Rotation Vector Sensor","LSM6DSR Gyroscope","LSM6DSR Accelerometer","LIS2MDL Magnetometer" and "Gravity Sensor".
+Mine: termux-sensor -s "Game Rotation Vector Sensor","Geomagnetic Rotation Vector Sensor","LSM6DSR Gyroscope","LSM6DSR Accelerometer","LIS2MDL Magnetometer","Gravity Sensor" -d 1 | nc 127.0.0.1 1234
+Message Order: Acc, Mag, Gyro, Game, Geo, Grav

 # GPS
 If you use termux-location and you get the following error: